-The objectives of the Financial Management Policies are as follows:

-- 1. To guide the Select Board, Town and School Administration, Warrant Committee, School Committee, Capital Budget Committee, and management staff in evaluating and implementing decisions that have significant impact on the Town. - 2.
+The objectives of the Financial Management Policies are as follows: - 1.
+To guide the Select Board, Town and School Administration, Warrant Committee, School Committee, Capital Budget Committee, and management staff in evaluating and implementing decisions that have significant impact on the Town. - 2.
 To set forth planning and operating principles which require that the cost of government be clearly identified and that financial risk be minimized. - 3.
 To employ balanced and fair fee and user revenue policies that provide funding for required and needed programs. - 4.
 To regularly evaluate the Town's financial capacity to meet present and future needs. - 5.
 To promote credible and sound financial management by providing accurate and timely information on the Town's financial condition to elected officials, staff, and the public. - 6.
 To ensure that current and future capital needs are addressed in a comprehensive and financially sound manner. - 7.
 To provide financial resources sufficient to meet the Town's obligations on all municipal debt and other long term obligations. - 8.
 To maintain internal controls that ensure the legal use of financial resources. - 9.
 To promote cooperation and coordination with other governments and the private and volunteer sector in the financing and delivery of services. - 10.
 To promote an informed citizenry.

 A. GENERAL BUDGET POLICIES

 A-1 Balanced Budget

+Background:

 All Massachusetts municipalities are required by state law to prepare balanced annual budgets.
 The Government Finance Officers Association (GFOA) notes a true structurally balanced budget is one that supports financial sustainability for multiple years into the future.
+Policy:

-The Town shall adopt balanced budgets in which current revenues (non-one-time) equal or exceed current expenditures.
+The Town shall adopt balanced budgets and strive to base them on current revenues (non-one-time) that equal or exceed current expenditures.
 Expenditures shall be realistically budgeted and estimated revenues shall be conservatively budgeted to allow for unanticipated events.
 The Town shall present said estimates and assumptions behind revenue estimates along with the balanced budget.

-The Town will strive to phase out the usage of one-time funds (e.g. Free Cash) to address recurring operating budget expenses.
-The Town will not use budgetary procedures that balance the budget at the expense of future years, such as postponing or deferring payment of expenses already incurred or accruing future year revenues.
+The Town will strive to phase out use of one-time funds (e.g. Free Cash) to address recurring operating budget expenses.
+The Town will not balance the budget by deferring payment of expenses already incurred or expected during the coming fiscal year, or by accruing future year revenues.
 The Town shall maintain reserves for emergencies and shall maintain sufficient liquidity to pay bills on time without revenue anticipation borrowing.